 Elective Subjects Examples of Planning/Activities for Implementing Applied Learning Economics (Personal, Social and Humanities Education) This Economics curriculum blends well with courses which prepare students with practical skills for employment in the service sector.
 Students taking Applied Learning courses together with Economics in Secondary 4 - Secondary 6 are adequately prepared for this pathway.
 Alternative avenues such as sub-degree programmes and qualifications offered by professional institutions in their respective fields also exist.
-Biology (Science Education) Secondary 4 Exploring different inclinations Secondary 5 and /or Chemistry Foundation topics of the compulsory part inclinations Secondary 5 and Secondary 6 Engaging in different areas of interest Option 1 Secondary 6 (Chemistry Foundation topics of the compulsory part inclinations) Option 2 Biology compulsory part & elective part areas of interest Chemistry and/or Physics Option 2 Biology compulsory part & elective part to the compulsory part with the compulsory part areas of interest to the compulsory part to the compulsory part with the compulsory part to the compulsory par Business, Accounting and Financial Studies (Technology Education) In the Business, Accounting and Financial Studies curriculum, the compulsory part provides students with essential business knowledge and concepts, preparing them to further their studies through the elective part or Applied Learning courses.
+Biology (Science Education) Secondary 4 Exploring different inclinations Secondary 5 and Secondary 6 Engaging in different areas of interest Secondary 6 Chemistry and/or Exploring different areas of interest Secondary 6 Chemistry and/or Exploring different areas of interest Secondary 6 Chemistry and/or Exploring different areas of interest Secondary 6 Chemistry and/or Exploring different areas of interest Secondary 6 Chemistry and/or Exploring different areas of interest Secondary 6 Chemistry and/or Exploring different areas of interest Secondary 6 Compulsory part delective part elective part elective part elective part elective part and/or Physics, Chemistry) Secondary 6 Compulsory part elective part elective part elective part elective part elective subject(s) from other Key Learning Areas and/or Applied Learning Areas and/or Applied Learning Areas and/or Applied Learning Areas and/or Applied Learning Courses Business, Accounting and Financial Studies (Technology Education) In the Business, Accounting and Financial Studies curriculum, the compulsory part provides students with essential business knowledge and concepts, preparing them to further their studies through the elective part or Applied Learning courses.
 At Secondary 4, Business, Accounting and Financial Studies teachers may collaborate with the co-ordinators of Applied Learning courses to organise induction activities to support students in making informed decisions about their study options.
 For example, a sharing session with students who are studying business-related Applied Learning courses or guest lectures by Applied Learning course providers might complement students' knowledge in studying business at senior secondary level.